 We’ll also show you how you can repeat an image across an entire row to create pattern or texture.

-This new capability in the BEE email editor is one that designers have been asking for, so let’s take a look at how it works!
+This new capability in the BEE email editor is one that designers have been asking for.
+It doesn’t require any coding and is much easier to implement than in other design tools, or even in an ESP like Outlook.
+Let’s take a look at how it works!

 Using email background images